opus1993/pubrepo/content/post/2021-05-07-data-evangelist-part-10/index.md

 ### [Gartner Data & Analytics Summit -- Americas](https://reg.gartner.com/flow/gartner/bi19v/attportal/page/home) Debrief

 This week's three days of polished, produced virtual sessions covered a range of analytics topics.
 Most talks are presented at a technical level for a busy CIO or other C-suite executive responsible for analytics services delivery to a large business.
 The book recommendation below, "Loonshots," comes from one of the guest keynote addresses.
-I did note, thought, that our roundtable breakout represented a wide variety of institutions.
+I did note, though, that our roundtable breakout represented a wide variety of institutions.
 It has been difficult to realize the value of engaging the community in the COVID era, though Gartner's media tool is better than most.
 I've brought back some materials for sharing with peers.

 ------------------------------------------------------------------------